-DUAL COVERAGE THROUGH TWO PLANS
+DUAL HEALTH NET COVERAGE THROUGH TWO HEALTH NET PLANS

-Dual coverage refers to members that are covered under two health plans.
+Dual Health Net coverage refers to members that are covered under two Health Net plans.
 Claims must be submitted to the primary plan first.
-The Medi-Cal plan is the secondary coverage under COB rules.
-The secondary claim must be submitted with the primary remittance advice, identification and group numbers, indicating the primary Plan ID number in the Other Coverage box.
+The Health Net Medi-Cal plan is the secondary coverage under COB rules.
+The secondary claim must be submitted with the primary Health Net remittance advice, identification and group numbers, indicating the primary Health Net ID number in the Other Coverage box.